chrrasmussen/Idris2-Erlang/README.md

 ## License

-The Idris 2 compiler is licensed as BSD 3-Clause.
-See [idris2/LICENSE](idris2/LICENSE).
+The Idris 2 compiler is released under the [3-clause BSD license](idris2/LICENSE).

-The Erlang code generator is derived from the Idris 2 compiler and is licensed as BSD 3-Clause.
-See [LICENSE](LICENSE).
+The Erlang code generator is derived from the Idris 2 compiler and is released under the [3-clause BSD license](LICENSE).

 ---